rdcoletta/sv_nams/README.md

 ## GBS data

-### Creating hapmap files for each NAM population
+### Creating hapmap files for each NAM population and removing SNPs within SVs

-After removing SNPs within SVs from parental data, I had to make sure the GBS data with genotypic data on RILs had the same SNPs as the parents.
-However, GBS files are very very large, and parsing it would take way too much time.
-Thus, I split the vcf file with GBS data by chromosome and transformed each file into the hapmap format:
+The GBS file in VCF format contains information about millions of SNPs in all NAM lines (+5000), making it a very large file.
+Parsing it as it is would take way too much time.
+Thus, before doing any filtering, I split the VCF file by chromosome so I can run the filtering process for each chromosome in parallel.

 ```bash
 # go to project folder